Self-Strengthening Movement: Evaluation

 In contrast to the idea that the Movement was a "mere illusion", David Pong states that some scholars hold a very divergent view, that the movement was a "near-success".
 Wang Erh-min and other historians contend that Confucian ideology was not incompatible with Western ideas but in some cases was a basis for the formulation of new ideas: some scholars were receptive to Western science, technology and even political institutions.
 The Chinese understanding of Confucianism was transformed during self-strengthening, turning towards practicality (the School of Practical Statecraft, substantial learning).
 Albert Feuerwerker argues that this shift ultimately was connected to the reform proposals of the 1890s, i.e. the Hundred Days' Reform, and thence the New Policies.
 Western science was integrated into the Confucian worldview as an interpretation and application of Confucian principles.
 For some reformist scholars the focus on Confucianism was eroded in favor of Legalist principles of bianfa (state reform), fuqiang (state wealth and power) and even shangzhan (economic warfare).

 In the view of Frances Moulder, Japan and China's premodern societies were largely alike.
 The failure of the Self-Strengthening movement as compared to the Meiji Restoration should therefore be attributed to China's greater economic exposure to the outside world (as compared to Japan's Sakoku), which led to more extensive Western incursion.
 This led to more severe socioeconomic upheavals in China due to the Opium Wars and associated rebellions.
 This in turn became the root of the Chinese government's unraveling and decentralization, damaged China's ability to finance development.

 Two sources of conflict characterized Court politics during the period of the Self-Strengthening Movement.
 The first was the struggle for influence between the conservative and progressive/pragmatic factions in court.
 The other was the conflict between the central government's interests and new regional interests.
 These tensions determined the character and ultimately the successes and failures of the movement.

+The arsenals, shipyards, and other facilities established through the movement became places where China was exposed to foreign scientific knowledge and foreign engineering.